 Public Bodies - Local Authorities, Universities, NHS Trusts, Charities, Trade Unions and Political Parties

-The process will depend on whether a Customer Relationship Manager (CRM) is in place.
+The process will depend on whether a Customer Compliance Manager (CCM) is in place.

-- If there is a CRM - responsibility for monitoring will remain with I&PB (see below).
+- If there is a CCM - responsibility for monitoring will remain with I&PB (see below).

-- If there is no CRM - the standard MSD process should be applied, see CH480100.
+- If there is no CCM - the standard MSD process should be applied, see CH480100.